giogaspa/fastify-multitenant/README.md

 1. **Tenant Identifier Strategies** → figure out which tenant is making the request.
 2. **Tenant Config Resolver** → fetches the tenant's configuration (like DB URL, API keys,...).
-3. **Resource Factories** → use that configuration to create tenant-specific resources and cache them.
+3. **Resources Factories** → use that configuration to create tenant-specific resources and cache them.

 ---